Where To Stay In Rome

-On this page we make an attempt so the first time visitor to Rome can make an informed choice on suitable districts to stay in Rome.
+On this page we try and help the first time visitor to Rome so you can make an informed choice of the best area to stay in Rome.
 There are literally hundreds of hotel accommodation options in Rome, each one of them meeting the needs of a particular market.

-There is no 'best' hotel or 'best' district to stay in, there are better districts than others for your own individual preferences and budget.
+There is no universal “best” hotel or “best” district to stay in Rome, there are better districts than others for your own individual preferences and budget.

 Termini is also the main start point for the multitude of Rome Hop on Hop Off sightseeing buses.